 Recommendations: I recommend seeing if they will switch out one of the salads for the chopped salad, because it’s my favorite salad of all time.
 For entrée, you BETTER get the filet, because if not why are you even eating at Halls.
 Dessert varies by day, but you can bet that it’ll be delicious.
 Pair it with a 434 cocktail because it’s one of my favorite cocktails in the Holy City.

-Recommendations: The gnocchi for course 1, the flounder amandine for course 2, and the crepe cake for dessert.
+Recommendations: The escargot for course 1, pork shoulder for course 2, and caramel apple huguenot tort for dessert.

 3 courses for $30